webrecorder/browsertrix/frontend/docs/docs/user-guide/presentation-sharing.md

 # Presentation & Sharing

+To present a collection to viewers outside of your organization, you can enable a shareable link.

 ## Share a Collection

 A collection is private by default, but can be made sharable either with an unlisted link, or displayed in your org's public gallery for everyone to discover.